-Saxophone player Linda Fredriksson stands out amongst the Finnish jazz artists, both locally and internationally.
-Her versatile and unique style ranging across genres makes her one of the most interesting musicians of the scene.
+Saxophone player Linda Fredriksson (they/them) stands out amongst the Finnish jazz artists, both locally and internationally.
+Their versatile and unique style ranging across genres makes them one of the most interesting musicians of the scene.

 Fredriksson has studied saxophone at Helsinki Pop & Jazz Conservatory and Conservatorium van Amsterdam.
-She graduated with a Master’s degree from Sibelius Academy in 2014.
-Her main instruments are baritone sax and alto sax, and she also plays flute and bass clarinet.
+They graduated with a Master’s degree from Sibelius Academy in 2014.
+Their main instruments are baritone sax and alto sax, and they also plays flute and bass clarinet.

-DownBeat magazine has nominated her on its Rising Star list four times in a row between 2016-2019.
-In Finland, she has received e.g. the “Critics Spurs” Award by the Finnish Critics’ Association and Pori Jazz Ted Curson Prize.
+DownBeat magazine has nominated Fredriksson on its Rising Star list four times in a row between 2016-2019.
+In Finland, they have received e.g. the “Critics Spurs” Award by the Finnish Critics’ Association and Pori Jazz Ted Curson Prize.

-Currently Fredriksson is working on her upcoming debut album of her solo career.
+Fredriksson will release their debut solo album “Juniper” on 29 Oct 2021 .
 The songs are mostly composed with guitar and the music has a lot of singer-songwriter influences combined with improvisation and jazz esthetiques.

 “Fredriksson’s saxophone solos are never mere displays of technical virtuosity – her phrasing on ballads is considered and emotionally resonant while on more uptempo pieces, she goes for the gut.
 She gets more out of slight variations on a melody than many players could out of ten minutes of screaming or 50 lighting fast scales.”Phil Freeman, The New York City Jazz Record, 2019